Diksha0416/ADA_LAB-UE223026-/README.md

 Description:
 The All-Pairs Shortest Path (APSP) algorithm calculates the shortest path between all pairs of vertices in a weighted graph.
 It's commonly solved using algorithms like Floyd-Warshall or Johnson's algorithm.
 Floyd-Warshall has a time complexity of O(V^3) where V is the number of vertices, making it suitable for dense graphs and small to medium-sized graphs.
 Johnson's algorithm is more efficient for sparse graphs with a time complexity of O(V^2 log V + VE), where E is the number of edges, but it requires non-negative edge weights.

-Algorithm:
+Algorithm
+:
-Initialization:
+1. Initialization:
 •	Initialize an adjacency matrix graph representing the weighted edges between vertices.
 Use a large value (INF) to represent infinity or absence of an edge.
 •	Initialize matrices dist and pred of size VxV to store the shortest distances and predecessor vertices for each pair of vertices.
 •	Initialize dist[i][j] with the weight of the edge between vertex i and j, and set pred[i][j] = i if there is an edge, otherwise set pred[i][j] = -1.

-Floyd-Warshall Algorithm:
+2. Floyd-Warshall Algorithm:
 •	Iterate through all vertices (k) and for each pair of vertices (i, j):
 •	If there exists a shorter path from vertex i to j through vertex k, update dist[i][j] and pred[i][j].
 •	Update dist[i][j] to dist[i][k] + dist[k][j] if it's smaller than the current value.
 •	Update pred[i][j] to the predecessor vertex on the shortest path.

-Printing Shortest Paths:
+4. Printing Shortest Paths:
 •	After running the algorithm, iterate through all pairs of vertices (i, j) and print the shortest distance from i to j and the corresponding path using the printPath function.

 Time Complexity: